dgrebb/dgrebb.com/PRIVACY.md

 2. **Sentry.io**: We use Sentry.io to help us identify and fix errors and improve the performance of our website.
 Sentry.io may collect certain technical information, including your IP address and information about your browser and device.
 The information collected by Sentry.io is stored on servers controlled by Sentry.io and is subject to their privacy policy.
 To learn more about Sentry.io's data practices, please visit [their website](https://sentry.io/) and review their [privacy policy](https://sentry.io/privacy/).

-    Sentry's entire collection of legal documents can be [found on their site](https://sentry.io/legal/).
+Sentry's entire collection of legal documents can also be [found on their site](https://sentry.io/legal/).

 ## Data Security

-I take reasonable measures to protect the personal information we collect.
+I take reasonable measures to protect the personal information collected.
 However, please be aware that no security measures are perfect or impenetrable, and I cannot guarantee the security of your personal information.

 ## Disclosure of Information